Ascension St. Matthew’s

 services are posted on Facebook: Ascension St Matthews

-HAPPY AND BLESSED JANUARY TO ALL
+HAPPY AND BLESSED MARCH TO ALL

 God’s Work.
 Our Hands.
 God’s World.
 Our Neighborhood.
 All are Welcome.
 Come Share the Spirit